 Shellac nail polish does not dry on its own.
 UV light is used to activate photoinitiators in the gel which starts the chemical bonding process.
 The gel mixture then hardens and emits a sheen much like the resin from its varnish counterpart, a result you will not get from simply drying the polish.

-I will explain what shellac nail polish is and discuss whether it can be dried without using UV light.
+I will explain shellac nail polish and discuss whether it can be dried without UV light.
 I will also explore an alternative to the light and provide tips on how you can keep your nails hydrated.

 Shellac is a patented mixture of semi-permanent nail polish.
 It combines gel with regular nail polish to form a mixture that protects nails, provides durability yet gives nails a beautiful, natural color.
 The owner of the product, Creative Nail Design offers over 100 shades.

 It is a more practical option for those like me who are prone to handling items clumsily so much so that I’m almost assured to have chipped nail polish by the end of the day.
 However, although the gel nail polish is long-lasting, I have often thought it to be too thick on my nails and they are quite difficult to remove.
 So, I fully accept an option where I can get the best of both worlds.

 The formula takes effect when the mixture is exposed to LED lighting, which hardens the polish into a sort of varnish which is why it is called shellac.
 The term shellac is generally defined as a resin that is cultivated from forest trees in India and Thailand.
 It is often harvested and used to create varnishing for wood as it helps to protect the wood and give it a glossy color.

 This is why shellac nail polish is suitably named as it is the perfect combination of protection and gloss.